nuts-foundation/nuts-crypto/docs/pages/development/crypto.rst

 Dependencies
 ************

 This projects is using go modules, so version > 1.12 is recommended.
 1.10 would be a minimum.
-ZeroMQ is used for listening to the events from the nuts-consent-bridge.
-Follow installation from the ZMQ website: http://zeromq.org/intro:get-the-software

 Running tests
 *************